Pollen and Children

 Which plants produce pollen that cause allergic reactions?

-Plants that have powdery granules of pollen that are easily blown by the wind, include the following:
+Plants that have powdery granules of pollen that are easily blown by the wind, include:

 Trees, such as oak, western red cedar, elm, birch, ash, hickory, poplar, sycamore, maple, cypress, walnut, catalpa, olive, and pecan